-Engineered Floor Guide
+Engineered Wood Flooring Guide

 The top layer is the fancy looking bit: a beautiful veneer of solid wood.
 It's the bit you can feel and touch and it's the most important choice to make when choosing your engineered floor.

 The second layer is the clever bit: a strong, supportive layer that can be made of plywood, HDF or a soft wood.
 All three materials work the same, so all you need to know is that they prevent the top layer from warping.